 To soak or not soak the wood chunks…I am a no-soak guy.
 I find that the smoke from wet wood can produce an off-putting smell.

 This is critical.
 To smoke properly, you need to know the grill temperature at the grate level.
-Personally, I use FireBoard, but any brand will work.
+Therefore, you need a good grilling thermometer.
 It’s also a good idea to get a unit that manages multiple temperature probes because you will likely need another thermometer that goes into the meat you're smoking.

 I realize that you may have a dome thermometer on your lid.
 Don’t rely on that.
 These are typically very poor quality and inaccurate.
 Besides, this is measuring temperature at the dome, which is very different than at the grate.